git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 6. **Device** - Press "Device" to enter
     * Buttons of 1st row select the device or the parameter banks.
     * 1st button on 2nd row in device modes dis-/enables device (button above display on Push 2).
-    * 8th button on 2nd row in device modes displays VST window (button above display on Push 2).
+    * 7th button on 2nd row in device modes displays VST window or popout window of sepcific Bitwig devices (button above display on Push 2).
+    * 8th button on 2nd row in device modes moves up to tracks.
     * To navigate groups, layers and devices press now the respective first row button.
 Long press any of the first row buttons to move up the hierarchy again.
     * 8 edit knobs: Change 8 parameters of the selected device (FX).
 Hold **Shift** for fine adjustments.
 Hold the delete key and touch a knob to reset its value.
     * Left/Right buttons: Select next/previous device or parameter bank